 It seems to cook fairly well, too, as long as you stick to the basic grill favorites such as small steaks, chicken breasts, hot dogs and hamburgers.
 Know that you won’t be grilling any superb masterpieces.

 It has a cooking surface area of 145 square inches.
 I would say that this would be best for two people who like to grill veggies as well as meat.
 A young family could expect to cook a few hamburgers and a couple of hotdogs at once.

 It will get up to 500° F after about 5 – 10 minutes on high, and that will be hot enough to warm up the cast iron.
-You might not get a good sear, but it will certainly cook your foods in a reasonable amount of time.
+You might not get a good sear, but it will undoubtedly cook your foods in a reasonable amount of time.

 As far as I can tell, there are no issues with hot or cold spots, but grilling greasy foods will certainly cause flare-ups and some smoke.

-Cleaning up isn’t too difficult, as long as you are aware that this is a grill and it is bound to get a little dirty.
+Cleaning up isn’t too difficult, as long as you are aware that this is a grill, and it is bound to get a little dirty.

 With that said, it does have a drip tray that will catch excess grease and food debris that happens to run off.
-It’s easy to remove and empty, and can be washed in your usual dishwater.
+It’s easy to remove and empty and can be washed in your usual dishwater.

 Waiting until the grill cools down enough to touch but is still warm, and scrubbing it with an abrasive pad seems to work best.
 If it needs a bit of extra attention, the grate is small enough to soak overnight in your kitchen sink.

 The grate can be cleaned off with a wire brush, but I would recommend that you find one with bristles made for softer surfaces and not your typical wire brush – though that is just my opinion.